Computational-Plant-Science/plantit-logging/README.md

 ## Environment variables

-`DIRT2_Logging` expects the following environment variables to be defined in a file called `.env` in the project root:
+`plantit-logging` expects the following environment variables to be defined in a file called `.env` in the project root:

 ```
 GRAYLOG_PASSWORD_SECRET=atleast16characters!